 Instructions

-- Place a slice of phyllo in front of you and halve it.
+- Place one sheet of phyllo dough in front of you and cut it in half.10 sheets phyllo dough

-- Brush one half with olive oil and place the other half on it.
+- Brush one half lightly with olive oil.
+Place the other half on top.4 tablespoons olive oil

 Leave a Reply